fraserxu/fraserxu.github.io/_posts/2016-05-10-my-first-production-isomorphic-graphql-project.md

 #### Why the current stack?

-I've worked on lots of different projects before with different stack.
+I've worked on lots of different projects before with different stacks.
 And I always have the idea to **not use any boilerplate** in mind when start a new project.
-Boileplates are usually built by and for people with different requirements for a project, and none of them are identical to the one you are trying to solve.
+Boileplates are usually built by and for people with different requirements for a project, and none of them are identical to the one you are trying to build.
 So usually I will only keep a list of well maintained boilerplate project, and only use them as a reference when my own stack gets into trouble.